-Two-thirds of Indian Consumers already purchase items exclusively through Marketplaces and Marketplaces now account for 85% share of all e-commerce spend, up significantly in the last three years.
+Over half of Consumers in Malaysia already purchase items exclusively through Marketplaces and Marketplaces now account for 85% share of all e-commerce spend, up significantly (+10%) in the last three years.

-Indian SMEs and Consumers agree on the importance of marketplaces in the overall context of e-commerce right now, and in future.
-Over two-fifths of SMEs already use marketplaces exclusively compared with 28% who only sell direct to customers.
+SMEs and Consumers agree on the importance of marketplaces in the overall context of e-commerce right now, and in future..
+Over two-fifths of SMEs in Malaysia already use marketplaces exclusively compared with a quarter who only sell direct to customers.

-58% of Indian SMEs' e-commerce revenue is generated through marketplaces - which they use primarily because there is more traffic and greater customer engagement.
+63% of SMEs' e-commerce revenue is generated through marketplaces - which they use primarily because there is more traffic and greater customer engagement.
 Other perceived benefits of marketplaces are ease/speed of set-up, lower set-up costs and lower financial risk.

-85% of Indian Consumers' e-commerce spend is currently through marketplaces - this is up from 70% only three years ago.
+85% of Consumers' e-commerce spend is currently through marketplaces - this is up from 75% only three years ago.
 This is a massive change and one that SMEs need to cognizant of.
 If Consumers are to continuing shifting away from direct purchases from brands, the aforementioned risks around setting up their own platforms become ever greater.

-Whilst the importance of marketplaces is clear, it's worthwhile noting that 58% of SMEs currently sell directly to customers through their own e-commerce platforms1.
+Whilst the importance of marketplaces is clear, it's worthwhile noting that 55% of SMEs currently sell directly to customers through their own e-commerce platforms1.